-“[A m]useum [e]xploration [g]ame filled with artwork and installations from over artist[s] from around the world.”
+“[A museum exploration game] filled with artwork and installations from over [forty artists] from around the world.”

-We all know that digital games are not only about shooting monsters, solving puzzles or jumping over some platforms, as the medium itself can also bring up unusual and creative output.
-“The Zium Museum (2017)” is such a game.
-In 2017, 41 people came together and built up a most flamboyant virtual museum.
+We all know that digital games are not only about shooting monsters, solving puzzles or jumping over some platforms, as the medium itself can also bring up unusual and creative output – “The Zium Museum (2017)” is the perfect example to prove this point.
+In 2017, forty-one people came together and built up a most flamboyant virtual museum.
 Michael Berto organized the whole project and served as a curator.
 The final version is a wonderfully diverse place full of art made with different styles.

 The museum is structured into four different floors.
-In the ground floor you will be welcomed to the project.
-Here you get your ‘tutorial’ instructions about the movement and interaction possibilities, but of course you will already be able to experience some art here.
+In the ground floor you will be welcomed to the project and get your instructions regarding the movement and interaction possibilities, but of course you will already be able to experience some art here.
 For example, you can grab some models of plants or fictional technological artifacts of the future and rotate them in your hands to get a better look.

-“The Zium Museum (2017)” is a wonderful example of what games can be outside their traditional image.
+“The Zium Museum (2017)” shows how video games can work as well as be outside from their traditional image.
 It is a space for art and experiments, for various means of expression and different thoughts, for collaboration and working together on something stunning.
-So take your ticket, get comfortable and take a walk into a museum you never thought of.
+Get your own ticket and take a walk into a museum you never thought of.
+[PLAY]